South Warwickshire Methodist Circuit takes its responsibility for safeguarding children and vulnerable adults seriously.

 Our current safeguarding policy is given below:

 This policy was agreed at the Circuit Meeting held on 12 September 2019.
-It will be reviewed in September 2020.
+It will be reviewed in September 2020 (because of the Covid Crisis, this review has been put back to Spring 2021).

 The Methodist Church, along with the whole Christian community, believes each person has a value and dignity which comes directly from God's creation of humans in God's own image and likeness.
 Christians see this as fulfilled by God's re-creation of us in Christ.
 Among other things, this implies a duty to value all people as bearing the image of God and therefore to protect them from harm.
 The South Warwickshire Circuit is committed to the safeguarding and protection of all children, young people and adults and affirms that the needs of children or of people when they are vulnerable and at risk are paramount.